Neutron-capture elements record the ordered chemical evolution of the disc over time: Discussion

 The question of how the Milky Way has chemically evolved throughout cosmic time and reached its current form has been a longstanding and non-trivial question to answer.
 In order to tackle this, many previous works have sought to interpret the chemical abundance distribution of stellar populations in the Galaxy via the use of Galactic chemical evolution models.
 Beginning with the pioneering work by \citet[][]{Tinsley1980}\footnote{and her amazing work between 1940-1980.}, there have been many papers that have attempted to decipher how the Milky Way disc has reached its current form and chemical compositions using a plethora of different chemical evolution models (\citealp[e.g.,][]{Matteucci1989,Rana1991,Chiappini1997,Travaglio1999,Kobayashi2006,Schonrich2009, Minchev2013,Pilkington2012,Nomoto2013, Kobayashi2020b,matteucci2021modelling}).

 In order to explain abundance-age relations for Ba, GCE models have been proposed suggesting Ba is primarily released in the winds of low/intermediate mass AGB stars (\citealp[e.g.,][]{Maiorca2012,Cristallo2015,Karakas2016,Choplin2018,Rizzuti2019,Kobayashi2020b}).
 Under this assumption, it is plausible to conceive that those lower-mass and more long-lived AGB stars have polluted the interstellar medium (ISM) with higher doses of Ba that younger generations of stars used in order to form, resulting in the increased $s$-process abundances observed for these populations.
 However, of particular importance is the novel result obtained in this work: the negative age-[Ba/Fe] relations for Galactic disc populations persist (and vary) for stellar populations selected in a SNII and SNIa reference frame.
-Under the assumption that Ba is primarily released in the winds of low/intermediate AGB stars, our findings from Fig~\ref{bafe_cells} at face value suggest that there is a different total number contribution of low/intermediate AGB stars to different disc populations, at fixed age, that is dependent on the total number of SN contributions.
-This result is rather striking, as it suggests that stellar populations selected on the basis of their chemistry and age (and thus their chemical evolution history) manifest different contributions from low/intermediate mass AGB stars with age, [Mg/Fe], and [Fe/H] (although any variation with [Fe/H] also must account for metallicity dependent AGB yields).
+Under the assumption that Ba is primarily released in the winds of low/intermediate AGB stars, our findings from Fig~\ref{bafe_cells} at face value suggest that there is a different total number of low-/intermediate-mass AGB stars in Milky Way disc populations selected based on their ([Fe/H], [Mg/Fe], age) values.